Sandringham line: 21st century

 In 2021, the metropolitan timetable underwent a major rewrite, resulting in all Sandringham line trains terminating at Flinders Street without operating through the City Loop.

-As part of the opening of the Metro Tunnel, a new cross-city rail tunnel, corridor reorganisation of the Melbourne rail network is planned.
-Plans released by the Victorian Department of Transport and Planning indicate that the opening of the Metro Tunnel will see Frankston line services return to the City Loop.
-This will mean Frankston line trains will no longer through-run with Werribee and Williamstown line trains, with the Sandringham line through-running services to Werribee and Williamstown for the first time.

-Stage 4 of the Network Development Plan – Metropolitan Rail proposed that the Upfield and Sandringham lines be joined via a reconfigured City Loop sometime in the 2030s.
+Starting from 23 August 2026, the Sandringham line received a new and upgraded timetable which saw service frequencies upgraded to every 10 minutes on weekdays with services altered to run through to Werribee and Williamstown lines from Flinders Street.

 Network and operations

 Services

 Services on the Sandringham line operates from approximately 5:00am to 12:00am (midnight) daily and all night on Friday and Saturday nights.
-Services run every 7–8 minutes during peak hour, with services running every 15 minutes during the inter-peak period on weekdays, and every 20 minutes at night and during the day on weekends (with the exception of early Sunday mornings when services run every 40 minutes until 10:00am).
+Services run every 7–8 minutes during peak hour, with services running every 10 minutes during the inter-peak period on weekdays, and every 20 minutes at night and during the day on weekends (with the exception of early Sunday mornings between 6:00am and 8:30am when outbound services run every 40 minutes).
 Additionally, services run every 60 minutes overnight on Friday and Saturday nights as part of the Night Network.
-Services don't run via the City Loop, instead they run direct to Flinders Street.

-As of December 2024, one express train during a weekday on the Sandringham line is being the 6:05pm Flinders Street service from Sandringham.

-From late April 2026, services on the Sandringham line will through run with the Werribee and Williamstown lines instead of terminating at Flinders Street.
+Almost all services on the Sandringham line through run with the Werribee line daily and with the Williamstown line on weekdays only.
+Some outbound services begin at Flinders Street, such as two Friday and Saturday overnight services per day and two early morning services per weekday, while one early morning inbound service terminates at Flinders Street per weekday.